ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 }
 ```

-For that we are using the size of the screen, which we are sending from `scene.js` as uniform.
-With that we normalize the fragment coordinate with `vec2 p = (2.0 * gl_FragCoord.xy - uResolution.xy) / uResolution.y;` to be between -1..1 with the origin in the middle.
-With the normalized fragment coordinate we compute the distance to the origin and based on the distance mix between two colors.
+We are using the size of the screen, which we are sending from `scene.js` as uniform.
+With that value, we normalize the fragment coordinate with `vec2 p = (2.0 * gl_FragCoord.xy - uResolution.xy) / uResolution.y;` to be between -1..1 with the origin in the middle.
+With the normalized fragment coordinate we compute the distance to the origin, and based on the distance mix between two colors.

 Lastly we add rim.
 Why?
 Well why not... 😎